The 2008 South Bass Island Kayak Rendezvous will be

 Getting To South Bass Island

 There are no bridges to South Bass Island.
-The two most common ways to get there are to take the Miller Ferry, or paddle your kayak.
+The most common ways to get there are to take the Miller Ferry.
+Some people paddle to the island.
 If you have any doubts about your skills or anybody in your group, do not paddle to South Bass Island.
 It is very exposed & Lake Erie can surprise you with wind, waves, fog, lots of power boat traffic ( some are reckless ) & other hazards.
 If you click on the above maps, you can see directions.
 You can take your car and or kayak on the Miller Ferry.
 During the busy season they may require that you reserve a space for your car on the ferry.
-They usually want proof that you have a place to park your car over night on the island.
-The best thing to have is a some notice or confirmation of a camp site reservation.
 You can also take the Jet Express, but you can not take your car or kayak on the Jet Express.
 If you take the Jet Express you can rent a bike or golf cart where the Jet docks.

 invite or include people that may not be ready for the kind of paddle you